Billy Long: U.S. House of Representatives

 Long was a member of the U.S. House of Representatives from 2011 to 2023.

 Long was among the 75 Republican cosponsors to the Fair Tax Act (H.R.
 25/S. 18), first introduced in 2015 by Representative Rob Woodall (R-GA) and then again in 2017.
 The bill would have phased out all IRS funding and abolished the IRS in 2019.
 It also would have scrapped the income tax system and replaced it with a 23% national retail sales tax primarily administered by the states.

 During a September 2018 House Committee on Energy and Commerce hearing on alleged anti-conservative bias on social media, far-right internet personality Laura Loomer interrupted the meeting.
 Long began a mock auction chant pretending he was selling Loomer's mobile phone until she was escorted out.
 The incident generated considerable laughter and applause from the audience.

 In September 2018, in response to sexual assault allegations against Supreme Court nominee Brett Kavanaugh, Long retweeted a Twitter post comparing the allegations to a "kiss on the forehead".

-In December 2021, Long was given the Order of the Rising Sun, on behalf of the Emperor of Japan in recognition of Long's "significant contributions to deepening bilateral relations and promoting legislative exchanges between Japan and the United States".
+In December 2021, Long was given the Order of the Rising Sun, on behalf of the emperor of Japan in recognition of Long's "significant contributions to deepening bilateral relations and promoting legislative exchanges between Japan and the United States".

+2022 U.S. Senate Campaign

+Long announced on August 3, 2021, that he would run in the 2022 United States Senate election in Missouri.
+Long joined a crowded field of candidates including former Governor of Missouri Eric Greitens, Attorney General of Missouri Eric Schmitt, fellow United States Representative Vicky Hartzler, and President Pro Tempore of the Missouri Senate Dave Schatz.

+Long came in fourth place, receiving 5% of the vote.